 Poor Hygiene and Bedsores

-When a nursing home resident develops a bed sore, family members want answers.
-However, it is rare that they received the correct information.
+When a nursing home resident develops a bed sore, family members want answers; however, it is rare that they receive the correct information.
 Bed sores are caused by unrelieved pressure on the body.
-If a nursing home resident is not receiving proper pressure relief a bed sore will develop.
+If a nursing home resident is not receiving proper pressure relief, a bed sore will develop.
 That is why they are also known as pressure ulcers.

 Nursing home staff members must be attentive to all hygiene areas.
 This is particularly important to those at risk or who have already developed a bed sore.
 Poor hygiene care can make the skin more vulnerable to wounds.
-If a bed sore has already developed poor hygiene can lead to further deterioration of the wound.
+If a bed sore has already developed, poor hygiene can lead to further deterioration of the wound.
 Poor hygiene can also lead to a bed sore infection.
-Infected bed sores often lead to life-threatening conditions such as septic-shock.
+Infected bed sores often lead to life-threatening conditions such as septic shock.
+Hopefully, you are beginning to see the relation between poor hygiene and bedsores.

 Found in Short-Staffed Nursing Homes

-Many Philadelphia / Pennsylvania and New Jersey nursing home corporate owners purposely cut their nursing home staffing levels to keep operating costs down and business profits up.
+Many corporate owners of Eastern Pennsylvania, Philadelphia, and New Jersey nursing homes purposely reduce their nursing home staffing levels to keep operating costs down and business profits up.
 Although this may be a logical business practice, when taken to an extreme, it places nursing home residents at a far greater risk of nursing home abuse and neglect.
-Common signs of such nursing home neglect and abuse includes poor hygiene care and bed sore development.
+Common signs of such nursing home neglect and abuse includes poor hygiene and bedsores development.

-When a Philadelphia / PA or NJ nursing home is short-staffed, elderly nursing home residents who are in continuous need of assistance are commonly neglected.
-It takes time to properly change, clean and bathe residents who cannot do it themselves.
-Often it takes more than one nurse aide to do complete the tasks.
+When a Philadelphia nursing home (or any within Pennsylvania or New Jersey) is short-staffed, elderly residents who are in continuous need of assistance are commonly neglected.
+It takes time to properly change, clean, and bathe residents who cannot do it themselves.
+Often it takes more than one nurse aide to complete the tasks.
 If a nursing home is short-staffed, proper hygiene is not being provided.
 As a result of this nursing home neglect, bed sores often develop and/or deteriorate in condition.
 Bedsore development that results from poor hygiene care is one of the most common signs of neglect found in Philadelphia / PA and NJ nursing home facilities.

-You should know that the vast majority of bed sores that develop at Philadelphia / PA and NJ nursing homes are avoidable if proper hygiene and other care is provided.
+You should know that the vast majority of bed sores that develop in Philadelphia and/or PA, as well as NJ nursing homes are avoidable if proper hygiene and other care is provided; hence, the connection between poor hygiene and bedsores is made.

 Don’t Believe the Excuses Nursing Homes Provide

 Nursing homes never want to take responsibility for the development of a bed sore.
+It means they might have to admit the link between correlation and causation when it comes to poor hygiene and bedsores.
 The nursing home staff will make every effort to convince family members that the bed sore was the result of factors beyond the control of the nursing home staff.
-Philadelphia / PA and NJ nursing home care providers often point to the residents age and medical conditions as the reason for the bed sore.
+In a Philadelphia / PA or NJ nursing home, care providers often point to the residents’ age and medical conditions as the reason for the bed sore.
 The nursing home staff will tell family members that the bed sore was inevitable.

 Bed Sores Are Signs of Nursing Home Neglect

-The vast majority of bed sores suffered by residents in Philadelphia / Pennsylvania and New Jersey nursing homes are almost entirely avoidable if proper care is provided.
-Do not permit nursing homes to make excuses.
-Bed sores are far less likely to develop or deteriorate if a resident is not being kept clean and dry.
-Only in very limited circumstances can a bed sore be considered inevitable.
+The vast majority of bed sores suffered by residents in Philadelphia nursing homes or anywhere in the states of Pennsylvania and New Jersey are almost entirely avoidable if proper care is provided.
+Do not allow nursing homes to make excuses.
+Bed sores are far less likely to develop or deteriorate if a resident is being kept clean and dry.
+Only in very limited circumstances can a bed sore be considered inevitable—hence, the connection between poor hygiene and bedsores.

 You Need a Nursing Home Bedsore Attorney

-Philadelphia / New Jersey nursing home abuse and neglect lawyer, Brian P. Murphy, is highly trained to focus on all aspects of a nursing home neglect case including the basis for the development and deterioration of bed sores.
-Mr. Murphy has years of experience in bed sore-related cases.
+Serving New Jersey, Eastern Pennsylvania, and concentrating on legal matters in Philadelphia, Nursing Home Abuse and Neglect Lawyer Brian P. Murphy is highly trained to focus on all aspects of a nursing home neglect case, including the basis for the development and deterioration of bed sores.
+Mr. Murphy has years of experience in bedsore-related cases.
 He knows precisely where to look and with whom to speak to determine if you have a valid bed sore case.
 Get your questions answered today.

-* Nothing on this website is to be construed as attorney advice or otherwise creating an attorney-client relationship.
+Nothing on this website is to be construed as attorney advice or otherwise creating an attorney-client relationship.
+If you may be interested in establishing a relationship with The Law Firm of Brian P. Murphy, PC, please contact us to discuss your options.